iwanders/scalopus/README.md

 - [scalopus_catapult](/scalopus_catapult) Provides the chrome devtools protocol endpoint webserver that allows consuming the traces.
 - [scalopus_examples](/scalopus_examples) This provides some examples on how to write instrumented source code.

-### Interface
-The interface specifies how the interaction between the components happens.

-#### Endpoint
-The Endpoint is a class instantiated at the server and client sides of the transport.
-An endpoint can interact with the transport and thus with the endpoints at the other end of a transport.
-Endpoints are stored by name and their name must be unique.
-The Endpoint interface is the same at both sides of the transport.
-If data comes in for an endpoint the transport will call the appropriate method, if part of a request (client initiated) this will be `handle`, sent by the server side it will call `unsolicited`.
-When an Endpoint's `handle` method is called it can immediately respond from the server' thread with a response.

-#### TransportFactory
-The TransportFactory provides an abstracted way of creating a server of a specific type, discovering other servers and returning a list of Destinations and creating a Transport that's connected to a certain Destination.

-#### Transport
-A Transport provides a means of storing a list of Endpoints and allowing those to communicate with the Transport and receive data from the Transport.
-On the server side the Endpoints can send data through the `broadcast` method, which sends the data to all connected clients.
-At the client side of the Transport the main way of interacting is with the `request` method, that sends a request and returns a `std::Future` that will be populated with the response.

-#### Endpoint Manager
-This interface is part of the `scalopus_consumer` target, it provides a way to query the available Endpoints from something that manages endpoints.
-This is necessary because the Providers need to be able to obtain the Endpoint in the catapult server.

-#### TraceEventProvider
-This interface is part of the `scalopus_consumer` target.
-The provider is a class that persists for the lifetime of the catapult server and has one method called `makeSource`, this method returns a TraceEventSource for tracing sessions to use.

-#### TraceEventSource
-This interface is part of the `scalopus_consumer` target.
-A source is created from its associated Provider, it is responsible for producing json representations of [traces][trace_event_format] that will be sent to the browser.
-The browser must start an interval, during which the source should collect traces.
-At the end of the interval the source must provide valid trace events ready for consumption by catapult's trace viewer.

 ## Building

 The three required dependencies are embedded in the `thirdparty` folder and use git submodules.
 Cmake 3.5.0 or higher is required and a compiler that supports C++14 features.